 When working late hours, it can come second nature to reach for another cup of coffee or tea.
 This can make for a useful pick-me-up for when you’re hitting a lull in your night shift routine.

 For example, too much caffeine can cause you to crash mid-shift, or it can interrupt your sleep patterns when consumed before bed.
 For this reason, you just need to be mindful of how and when you ingest caffeine.

-4. Exercise Regularly
+5. Exercise Regularly

-There are an assortment of benefits to creating an exercise routine.
+There is an assortment of benefits to creating an exercise routine.
 For one, when you exercise, it can help relieve stress and encourage positive emotions.
 This means that exercising before work can help you start off your shift in a better mood.
 This creates momentum that can carry you through a tough day’s work.

 Additionally, the amount of exercise you get is related to your quality of sleep.
 This means that when you exercise regularly, you can sleep better, and when you sleep better, it promotes energy levels the next day.